Infrastructure Funding Statement

 Nursery/early years

-Primary and secondary, including SEN
+Primary and secondary, including Special Educational Needs (SEN)

 Further and higher